PaulKinlan/paul.kinlan.me/content/2017-04-23-minifying-custom-elements.markdown

 ```

 This worked well, but it leaves the strings alone because it is assuming
-(rightly) that the output and formatting of those strings is intentional.
+(rightly) that the output and formatting of those strings are intentional.
 If I
-want to get the element to be as small as possible then I need to minify the
+want to get the element to be as small as possible, then I need to minify the
-CSS and HTML that is embedded in my element.
+CSS and HTML that are embedded in my element.

 So how do you fix a problem like this?

-I chose to break the problem into compressing the HTML and compressing the CSS
+I chose to break the problems of compressing the HTML and compressing the CSS
 into two extra steps.

 ## Compressing inline CSS

 I couldn't easily work out a scalable way to infer that a string was CSS and
 would require compressing, so I went old school and copied something that I had
-seen done in Web Starer Kit - custom markers that define that something needs to
+seen done in the Google Web Starter Kit - custom markers that define that
-be processed.
+something needs to be processed.

 The custom marker would just be a normal comment that is ignored by the browser
 but a minifier would also strip out.

-I wrote this simple script that reads from STDIN, loads the entire file and then
+I wrote this simple script that reads from STDIN, loads the entire file, and then
 looks for a custom comment and then uses a simple regex to find the comment and
 the content in between before running a replacement function before finally
 printing the entire output back to STDOUT.

-It includes `clean-css` which seemed like it would do the trick.
+It includes `clean-css`, which seemed like it would do the trick.

 ```
 const CleanCSS = require('clean-css');